Text by Richard Baird

 LogoArchive Issue 1 was conceived, designed and sent to print in a day.
 It was inspired by a panel discussion at Somerset House as part of the exhibition Print!
 Now on to its seventh numbered release (and the tenth in the series), LogoArchive continues to reconfigure itself with each new issue with the intention of surprising and delighting.
 This issue celebrates the symbols of the textiles industry and features texts by Jack Self, Editor-in-chief of Real Review, Maria Elges of Midge Press and Richard Baird, BP&O. As with each previous release, this is issue is marked by its own materiality with a gate-folded cover and a silkweave emboss that evokes the surfaces of textiles.
-This issue will be available at all good independent retailers and directly from the LogoArchive Shop.

 Words by Richard Baird